 Free 3D CAD Software

-Our system is well prepared to read STP files for giving you a manufacturing quote.
+Our system is well prepared to read STP files for giving you an instant manufacturing quote.
 This is a universal CAD model file.
 Pretty much any proper 3D modelling software lets you converts the models into STP files.